-The ratio, as we’ve discussed, relates the input signal level above the threshold (in decibels) to the output signal above the threshold (in decibels).
+As we’ve discussed, the ratio relates the input signal level above the threshold (in decibels) to the output signal above the threshold (in decibels).

 The ratio control will alter this ratio.
 The higher the ratio, the more dynamic compression will take place above the threshold.

 To learn more about compression ratio controls, check out my article Dynamic Range Compression: What Is The Ratio Control?

 The attack control will adjust the time it takes for the compressor to kick in once the threshold is surpassed at the input.

 The release control will adjust the time it takes for the compressor to disengage once the input signal drops back down below the set threshold.

 To learn more about compression attack and release controls, check out my article Dynamic Range Compression: Attack & Release Controls.

 Sustain controls tend to have something to do with the amount of compression and the release of the compressor.

 Increasing a sustain control will squash the signal more in order for the tail end of a note to sound more comparable to the transient part of the note, thereby increasing the perceived sustain.

 Slower release times can also increase perceived sustain by keeping the signal under compression as the input amplitude dies out.